Wouter Burger

+Burger began his professional career with Feyenoord, making his Eredivise debut in May 2019. after loan spells with Excelsior, and Sparta Rotterdam he moved on to Swiss Super League side Basel in August 2021.
+After two seasons at St. Jakob-Park, Burger joined English Championship club Stoke City in August 2023 for a fee of £4.3 million.
+In July 2025 he was transferred to Hoffenheim for an undisclosed fee.

 Club career

 Feyenoord

 Burger started playing football at amateur club ZBVH in the village of Zuid-Beijerland near Rotterdam.
-Via SHO and Excelsior, he joined the Feyenoord youth academy.
+After time at VV SHO and Excelsior, he joined the Feyenoord youth academy.
 On 30 March 2017, Burger signed his first professional contract at the age of 16.
 Burger made his first-team debut for Feyenoord on 17 August 2018 in the 2018–19 UEFA Europa League third round qualifiers against AS Trenčín, coming on for Tyrell Malacia in the 83rd minute.
 On 29 August 2019, Burger scored his first goal in professional football in a 3–0 away win against Hapoel Be'er Sheva for Feyenoord in the play-off round of the 2019–20 UEFA Europa League.
 In December 2018, he signed another contract extension, keeping him at the club until 2023.

 Loan to Excelsior

 Burger was sent on loan to his former youth club Excelsior in the second half of the 2019–20 season.
-Due to the COVID-19 pandemic, the loan agreement was cut short.
-Burger played in all seven league games for Excelsior, before the league was suspended.
+Burger played in seven Eerste Divisie games for Excelsior, before the league was suspended due to the COVID-19 pandemic.

-Loan to Sparta
+Loan to Sparta Rotterdam

 Ahead of the 2020–21 season, Burger was sent on another loan to a Rotterdam-based club – this time Sparta.
-Here he made 18 first team appearances in the Eredivisie scoring two goals.
+Here he made 18 first team appearances in the Eredivisie scoring two goals helping Sparta finish in 7th and qualify for the European competition play-offs where Burger played against his parent club Feynoord in a 2–0 defeat.